Eidolon Style

 Capt.
 Shaun Ruge

-I grew up as a fly and light tackle trout and warm water angler from the Hudson Valley Catskills area of upstate New York before trading my 5wt for a 9wt and transitioning to salt in 2000.
-Started with a brief five year stint exploring the rips, rock piles, and sand bars in and around Boston Harbor, Rhode Island, North and South Shores, and Cape Cod while based out of Winthrop MA.
+Through the 80’s and 90’s I came up as a fly and light tackle trout and warm water angler from the Hudson Valley Catskills area of upstate New York.
+In 2000 I traded my 5wt for a 9wt with a five year stint exploring the rips, rock piles, and sand bars in and around Boston Harbor, Rhode Island, North and South Shores while based out of Winthrop MA before planting two feet in the sand on Cape Cod, MA in 2006.

-I served as mate and co-captain with Riptide Charters from 2003 to 2019 fishing the Cape and Islands inshore, offshore and everything in between from Scup and Squid to Tuna, Mahi, and Marlin.
+Prior to Eidolon, I served as mate and co-captain running a second boat with Riptide Charters from 2003 to 2019 fishing the Cape and Islands inshore, offshore, and everything in between from Scup and Squid to Tuna, Mahi, sharks, and Marlin.

-I have contributed content, authored, or assisted with numerous fishing and boating TV, print, and digital media publications as well as engagements at some of the regions more popular seminar series, clubs, and retail venues.
-A marine electronics industry veteran and USCG Master, I have guided multiple Massachusetts state catch and release pin fish and currently reside in Centerville MA with my wife and two daughters.
+I have contributed content, authored, or assisted with many of the industry’s fishing and boating TV, print, and digital media publications as well as engagements at some of the region’s more popular seminar series, clubs, and retail venues.
+A marine electronics industry veteran and USCG Master, I have guided five Massachusetts state catch and release pin fish and several club tournament wins.

 25’ LOA, 180 gal fuel capacity, Suzuki Power, Garmin Electronics, Dometic Optimus steering & adaptive trim.

-A hand-built cedar strip Crystal River 16 technical poling skiff designed by Smith Marine Design constructed in 2021 from plans by then novice and now far from master boat builder, yours truly.
+A hand constructed 2020 Crystal River 16 cedar strip technical poling skiff designed by Smith Marine Design and built from plans by then novice and now far from master boat builder, yours truly.

-The “Flatwing” is titled after a favorite fly pattern and offers a very stable, intimate platform capable of gliding through backwaters, salt marshes, and sand flats.
-It is equally suited to slink around backwaters under the cover of darkness or pole bright greasy bluebird days over shallow white sand.
+The “Flatwing” is named after a favorite fly pattern and offers a very stable, intimate platform capable of gliding through backwaters, salt marshes, and sand flats.
+It is equally suited to pole over the Cape’s many shallow sand flats or slink around the marshy backwaters under the cover of darkness.

-At a stealthy fifteen foot two inches in length it can accommodate myself and two adult anglers or one adult and two children.
+At a stealthy fifteen foot two inches in length it can accommodate up to two anglers.

 The Flatwing is equipped with Garmin electronics including LiveScope sonar that can efficiently and accurately track individual fish within one hundred and twenty feet of the boat in any direction, a true force multiplier.
-While I prefer the timeless stealth of a 20’ Temple Fork push pole, a Garmin Force Kraken trolling motor and PowerPole micro aid with finer boat control.
+While I prefer the timeless stealth of a 20’ Temple Fork push pole, a Garmin Kraken trolling motor and PowerPole micro aid with finer boat control to effortlessly overcome a variety of wind and current conditions.